Sammy Smith (soccer, born 2001): Club career

+FHL and Breiðablik

 Smith signed her first professional contract with Icelandic club FHL, playing in the second-tier 1. deild kvenna, in February 2024.
 She scored 15 goals in 14 games, second in the league only to her teammate Emma Hawkins, as the club won the league title and earned promotion to the top-flight Besta deild kvenna.

-In August 2024, Smith joined Besta deild kvenna club Breiðablik on loan until the end of the season.
-She scored 9 goals in 7 league games, including a fourteen-minute hat trick against Þór/KA, as she helped Breiðablik win the league championship.
-In the process, she achieved the rare combination of winning Iceland's second-division and first-division league titles in the same calendar year.
-In UEFA Women's Champions League qualifying, she scored a goal against Minsk in her continental debut before losing to Sporting CP in the next game.
-She re-signed with Breiðablik at the end of the season.
+In August 2024, she joined first-tier club Breiðablik on loan until the end of the Besta deild kvenna season.
+She scored 9 goals in 7 league games, including a 14-minute hat trick against Þór/KA, as she helped Breiðablik win the league title.
+In doing so, she achieved the rare combination of winning Iceland's second-division and first-division league titles in the same year.
+On September 4, she scored her first continental goal against Minsk in her debut in UEFA Women's Champions League qualifying, before Breiðablik lost to Sporting CP in the next round.
+She re-signed with Breiðablik for the following season.

 Smith scored 12 goals in 24 league games in 2025, helping Breiðablik retain the league title.
-She scored twice against Athlone Town in Champions League qualifying.
-Breiðablik lost in the next round before qualifying for the inaugural UEFA Women's Europa Cup.
-On November 19, 2025, in the Europa Cup round of sixteen, she scored twice in the away leg against Fortuna Hjørring, with the second goal leveling the tie 3–3 in stoppage time, helping her side through to the quarterfinals after a 4–3 aggregate win.
+On August 16, she scored two goals including the extra-time winner in a 3–2 victory over FH to win the Icelandic Women's Football Cup.
+Later that month, she scored twice against Athlone Town in Champions League qualifying.
+Breiðablik lost in the next round but earned a place in the inaugural UEFA Women's Europa Cup.
+On November 19, she scored a goal and forced a stoppage-time own goal in a 4–2 win over Fortuna Hjørring in the second leg of the Europa Cup round of sixteen, helping Breiðablik overturn a three-goal deficit to advance to the quarterfinals.

+Boston Legacy

+On December 29, 2025, National Women's Soccer League (NWSL) expansion team Boston Legacy announced the signing of Smith on a two-year contract.
+She made her NWSL debut in the Legacy's first road game, starting in a 3–0 loss to the Houston Dash on March 21, 2026.
+On April 29, she scored her first NWSL goal in a 2–2 draw with the North Carolina Courage as Boston earned their first point in the standings.